Can pets eat Cayenne Pepper?

 Description

-Cayenne pepper is a bright red chili powder made from dried cayenne pods and used as a heat-forward seasoning.
-It is common in hot sauces, dry rubs, marinades, jerky seasoning, and spicy snack coatings.
-Cayenne is not a nutritional ingredient for pets and is mainly used for heat.
+Cayenne pepper is a bright red chili powder from dried cayenne pods.
+Its heat comes from capsaicin.
+It's used in hot sauces, dry rubs, marinades, jerky seasonings, and spicy snack coatings.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.